 Can You Contribute to a Rollover IRA?

+By now you’re probably wondering, can I contribute to a rollover IRA?, and the answer is yes.
 You can make contributions to a rollover IRA, up to IRA contribution limits.
-In 2020 and 2021, individuals can contribute up to $6,000 (with an additional catch-up contribution of $1,000 if you’re 50 or older).
+For tax year 2023, individuals can contribute up to $6,500 (with an additional catch-up contribution of $1,000 if you’re 50 or older).
 If you do add money to your rollover IRA, however, you may not be able to roll the account into another employer’s retirement plan at a later date.

 A rollover IRA is essentially a traditional IRA that was created when money was rolled into it.
 Hence, you can combine two IRAs by having a direct transfer done from one account to another, or by rolling money from one IRA to the other IRA.

 There’s one important aspect of the transfer or rollover process that will help prevent the money from counting as an early withdrawal or distribution to you—and that’s being timely with any transfers.
 With an indirect rollover, you typically have 60 days to deposit the money from the now-closed fund into the new one.